DiegoFelipe/DiegoFelipe/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on X-Team as Software Engineer
-- 🌱 I’m currently learning RxJS (Functional JS)
+- 🌱 I’m currently learning GO
 - 👯 I’m looking to collaborate on some cool open source project
 - 🤔 I’m looking for help with how to grow in my carrer to became a tech lead